0330 822 0505

 Minimum income requirements

-A lot of lenders don’t have fixed minimum income requirements as it’s more a question of overall affordability.
+Many lenders don’t have fixed minimum income requirements, as it’s more a question of overall affordability.

-Most lenders will be more concerned about the level of your income relative to the size of the loan you’re looking for, and so minimum income levels can often feel arbitrary.
+Most lenders will be more concerned about the level of your income relative to the loan size you’re looking for, so minimum income levels can often feel arbitrary.

-That said, there are some lenders who do set limits, commonly around £20,000 a year but lower in some instances.
-A specialist broker can steer you towards the lenders who will be prepared to look at applications on a case by case basis.
+That said, some lenders set limits, commonly around £20,000 a year, but lower in some instances.
+A specialist broker can steer you towards lenders who are prepared to look at applications on a case-by-case basis.

 Can benefits count towards income?